fuwaflow/website/content/blog/simracing.md

 Performance isn't an issue, my FPS is always above 60, sometimes above 150—depending on the circumstances, with my GTX 1660—which is getting quite dated at this point—being 6 years old.

 ### Mods
-I haven't tested out Content Manager for Assetto Corsa yet, but I have seem. guides on how to get it working and they seem pretty simple.
+I haven't tested out Content Manager for Assetto Corsa yet, but I have seen guides on how to get it working and they seem pretty simple.

 ## To answer the question in the title

 Yes.
-Overall, it wasn't bad,and pretty easy to get going, but I didn't expect anything different from the Linux gaming ecosystem in 2025, we've moved on from a lot of issues and I'm glad this is one of the issues we have moved away from.
+Overall, it wasn't bad, and pretty easy to get going, but I didn't expect anything different from the Linux gaming ecosystem in 2025, we've moved on from a lot of issues and I'm glad this is one of the issues we have moved away from.